CraigStuntz/CraigStuntz.github.io/resume.markdown

 Please see my list of current presentations ([https://www.craigstuntz.com/presentations.html](presentations.html)) for full details, slide decks, and video, but here is a selected list of talks I do:

-* Learning Computer Science Via Building Analog Synthesizers
+* Learning Computer Science Via Building Analog Synthesizers (CodeMash 2026)
 * What On Earth Is Quantum Computing?!?
 (And will it break all my encryption?)
+(Stir Trek 2021, others)
-* Shifting Application Security Left
+* Shifting Application Security Left (Central Ohio InfoSec Summit 2018, others)
-* .NET IL: Into the Marianas Trench
+* .NET IL: Into the Marianas Trench (CodeMash 2018)
-* Secure Applications, by Design
+* Secure Applications, by Design (Stir Trek, CodeMash 2018)
-* High Speed Bug Discovery with Fuzzing
+* High Speed Bug Discovery with Fuzzing (Stir Trek 2017, others)
-* Mashing Up QA and Security
+* Mashing Up QA and Security (CodeMash 2017)
-* Incredibly Strange Programming Languages
+* Incredibly Strange Programming Languages (CodeMash, Stir Trek 2017)
-* Programs that Write Programs: How Compilers Work
+* Programs that Write Programs: How Compilers Work (CodeMash 2016, others)
-* How to Use Real Computer Science in Your Day Job
+* How to Use Real Computer Science in Your Day Job (Lambda Jam 2015)
 * Your Flying Car is Ready: Amazing Programming Tools of the Future, Today!
+(CodeMash 2015)
-* Cloud Security, For Real This Time: Homomorphic Encryption and the Future of Online Privacy
+* Cloud Security, For Real This Time: Homomorphic Encryption and the Future of Online Privacy (Papers We Love, others)

 ## Selected Projects